estebandipietro/task-board/README.md

 * There is an implementation of the strategy pattern in validationsV2
 * The example board data is placed in the App component
 * For the sake of keep it simple, I didn't consider any user interaction besides moving the cards
-* In the same spirit, there is no user feedback for movements errors